Maa and Samburu Language Research

 Storto, Gianluca.
 “Agreement in Masai and the syntax of possessive DPs (I).”
 University of Pennsylvania Working Papers in Linguistics 8/1 (2003): 187–201.

 Vossen, Rainer.
 Towards A Comparative Study of the Maa Dialects of Kenya and Tanzania.
 Trans. from German by Marion Frank.
 Nilo-Saharan: Linguistic Analyses and Documentation, vol. 2.
-Ed.
-Franz Rottland and M. Lionel Bender.
+Edited by Franz Rottland and M. Lionel Bender.
 Hamburg: Helmut Buske, 1988.